 - Getting a good night’s sleep can also protect against heart disease.

 How does smoking contribute to the onset of heart disease?

-“Nicotine causes blood vessels to shrink, or vasoconstriction.
-From this friction of pressure, you can have little tears inside the vessels.
-So the body fixes these tears by sending platelets right from the blood that’s there into those little tears, patching it.
+“Nicotine causes blood vessels to shrink, also called vasoconstriction, which increases blood pressure.
+From this friction from the pressure, you can have little tears inside the vessels.
+This starts a cascade in the body to repair these tears or weakened areas by sending platelets right from the blood into those little tears, patching it.
 Kind of like a scab, if you will.

 Platelets like to play together, I call them the party animals of the blood.
 Even if the nicotine has worn off, blood is still flowing through your veins and platelets start jumpin’ ship and sticking with the platelets in the tear.
 It’s like a dog-pile.
-And they get on this repaired tear, it could even be on a microscopic level, but this is how plaque starts to build up and creates blockages in the arteries.”
+And they get on this repaired tear, it could even be on a microscopic level, and this is one way that plaque starts to build up and can create blockages in the arteries.”